iterative/dvc.org/public/static/docs/command-reference/import.md

-Provides an easy way to reuse files or directories tracked in any <abbr>DVC project</abbr> (e.g. datasets, intermediate results, ML models) or Git repository (e.g. other files and directories), into the workspace.
-The `dvc import` command downloads such a <abbr>data artifact</abbr> in a way that it is tracked with DVC, so it can be updated when the data source changes.
+Provides an easy way to reuse files or directories tracked in any <abbr>DVC project</abbr> (e.g. datasets, intermediate results, ML models) or Git repository (e.g. source code, small image/other files). `dvc import` downloads the target file or directory (`url`/`path`) in a way so that it's tracked with DVC, becoming a local <abbr>data artifact</abbr>.
+This also permits updating the import later, if it has changed in its data source.
 (See `dvc update`.)

 The `url` argument specifies the address of the <abbr>DVC project</abbr> or Git repository containing the data source.
 Both HTTP and SSH protocols are supported